Garrettlynch/a-haunting-of-haunts/README.md

 ### About

-*A Haunting of Haunts* is a collection of media packs that allow artists to reenact or create landmark performance art within the context of networked performance.
-It provides media in image and 3D formats that can be included within a number of networked environments.
+*A Haunting of Haunts* is a collection of media packs that allow artists to reenact or create new networked performance art based on landmark performance art.
+It provides media in image and 3D formats that can be employed within a number of networked environments.

 ### Usage